chrisjchandler/asnlookup-Go/README.md

     12. Fetch blacklist information for a given IP address
     13. Fetch IP address space information for a given ASN
     14. Fetch AS path information for a given ASN
-    15. Fetch country resource information for a given country code
+    15. Fetch IP address block information for a given IP address
-    16. Fetch IP address block information for a given IP address
+    16. Fetch routing status for a given IP address
-    17. Fetch routing status for a given IP address
+    17. Fetch routing consistency for a given ASN
-    18. Fetch routing consistency for a given ASN
+    18. Fetch routing status for a given ASN
-    19. Fetch routing status for a given ASN
+    19. Fetch routing consistency for a given IP address
-    20. Fetch routing consistency for a given IP address
+    20. Fetch routing status for a given prefix
-    21. Fetch routing status for a given prefix
+    21. Fetch routing consistency for a given prefix
-    22. Fetch routing consistency for a given prefix
+    22. Fetch routing status for a given IP address block
-    23. Fetch routing status for a given country code
+    23. Fetch routing consistency for a given IP address block
-    24. Fetch routing consistency for a given country code
+    24. Fetch IP address history for a given IP address
-    25. Fetch routing status for a given IP address block
+    25. Fetch ASN history for a given ASN
     26. Exit

 Enter an IP address to look up: 8.8.8.8